JonCooperWorks/harness/README.md

 5. Encrypt symmetric key with AES-256-GCM using the derived key
 6. Prepend ephemeral public key and nonce to the ciphertext

-**Note**: The symmetric key is encrypted with the pentester's public key, allowing the pentester to decrypt and execute.
-The client separately signs the execution arguments + expiration to approve targeting.
+**Note**: The symmetric key is encrypted with the harness public key, allowing the harness to decrypt and execute.
+The target separately signs the execution arguments + expiration to approve targeting.

 #### Encrypted Exploit Data Format